1

 B.

-the operations necessary to produce the component.
+a listing of the operations necessary to produce the component.

 C.